 Norwich Castle Study Centre

 To arrange an appointment, email email@example.com or call 01603 493625.
-We'll discuss what you want to look at and you'll be booked into the appropriate study room.
+We'll discuss what you want to look at and book you into the appropriate department.

-If you have an object that you would like our curatorial staff to identify or find out more about, you can take it to the Study Centre reception desk (not Norwich Castle), Monday to Friday, 9am-5pm.
+If you have an object that you would like our curatorial staff to identify you can take it to the reception desk at the Study Centre on Market Avenue (not Norwich Castle), Monday to Friday, 9am-5pm.

-Normally identifications take at least 12 weeks but could take much longer depending on the number of objects, difficulty of enquiry, and workload of the relevant curator.
+Normally identifications take at least 16 weeks, but can take longer depending on the number of objects, difficulty of enquiry, and workload of the relevant curator.

-We can only accept enquiries relevant to our collections or from the Norfolk/East Anglian region.
+Please note that we are only able to accept enquiries relevant to our collections or from the Norfolk/East Anglian region.